dvlab-research/SA-AutoAug/README.md

 ## Results
-We provide the results on COCO val2017 set with pretrained models.
+We provide the results on COCO *val2017* set with pretrained models.

+#### Based on maskrcnn-benchmark

 |  Method   | Backbone  | AP | Model |
 |  ----  | ----  | ----  | ----  |